segabl/pd2-useful-bots/README.md

 "By weapon stats" prioritizes targets based on the bots weapon stats for the target distance.
 "By distance" prioritizes targets only based on their distance to the bot, the bot's weapon stats will not be accounted for.
 "No changes" disables the custom target priority code entirely and use the vanilla code.
 Any multipliers defined will be ignored if this setting is used.

+### Loot securing

+If the option is enabled, bots will pick up and secure loot bags when certain conditions are met.
+For bots to start securing loot, the player they follow must have secured at least one loot bag already.
+Bots will then pick up bags if they or the player they follow are close to a bag and they will secure bags they carry if they or the player they follow are close to a secure zone.
+If a player calls a bot that was following them while the bot is trying to pick up or secure bags, that player will have to secure loot again for the bot to continue doing it again as well.

 ## Improvements